 by Leland Searles

 Rivers are central to our lives in ways we don’t often realize.
-Cities and towns across the Midwest were started along rivers, often at the confluence of a main river and a tributary.
-We are distant from the reasons for those choices.
-Still, no matter what the landform of our individual places of residence, flowing …
+Cities and towns across the Midwest were started along rivers, often at the confluence of a main river …

 -